|Office of Disability Services

 How does one apply for accommodations through the Office of Disability Services?

-First get in touch with The Office of Disability Services to speak with Jessie Howell, Disability Services Coordinator.
+First get in touch with The Office of Disability Services to speak with Jessie Howell, Director.
 Call 305-284-9907 to schedule an appointment.

 Is it possible to get out of required courses due to a disability?